Mahanth-Maha/indicwiki_birds/README.md

   - _Ebird\_Scraper\_Optim.py_  → This is a python file used to scrape the data of birds. [ebird.org](https://ebird.org/home)
   - Eol\_Scraper\_Optim.py   → This is a python file used to scrape locomotion, Habitat etc attributes of birds. [eol.org](https://eol.org/)
   - Iucn_Scraper_Optim.py   → This is a python file used to scrape the data of birds. [iucn.org](https://www.iucn.org/)
-  - scrape_wikidata.ipynb   → This is a python Notebook file used to scrape the taxonomy data of the birds.
+  - scrape_wikidata.ipynb   → This is a python Notebook file used to scrape the taxonomy data of the birds and the images of the birds.
+  -

 ### assets